-Appendix IV Reviewers Comment Form (UH Moderator and External Examiner)
+Appendix IV - Reviewers Comment Form (College reviewer, UH Moderator and External Examiner)

-Reviewer's Comment Form
+This form should be used to review module documents prior to module delivery.
+The form is appropriate when reviewing module guides, as well as first sitting and referral / deferral sitting coursework, practical and exam assessments.
+Relevant sections should be completed by the appropriate person according to their role within the moderation process.

+- Colleges should complete section 1 and 4. - UH Moderator should review section 1 and complete section 2 and 4. - External Examiner should review section 1 and section 2 and complete section 3 and 4.

+Section 1 - For College Reviewer to complete, and for UH Moderator and EE to review

+Occion i - I of College Reviews , to complete, and for our moderate n and LL .0 1011011 Programi me Name: Level: 0 /4/5/6 Documents Prepared by: HRC / NHC / C OAK / WHC (delete delivered at: HRC/ NHC C/ OAK/ WHC as appropriate) s appropriate) Module Title: Semester: A / B / C % of A Assessment Ethics Cl ass Protocol Record N umber (if appropriate) CW: % Exam: % Exam. ,,, Practical: : % Module G Guide on Canvas? (del ete as appropriate) Yes / No Assessme ent available for review (t ick all that apply /): Coursework 1 Exam paper + rubric Coursework 2 Model answer Coursework 3 Deferred / Referred pa per + rubric Deferred / Referred Cou rsework Deferred / Referred mo odel answer

+Section 2 - For UH Moderator to complete, and EE to review

-Programme Name: Level: 4/5 Module Documents Prepared by: HRC/NHC/OAK/WHC (delete as appropriate) Module delivered at: HRC/NHC/OAK/WHC (delete as appropriate) Module Title: Credits: Semester: A/B/C Nature of Assessment: % CW: % Practical: % Exam: First and Referred Ethics Class Protocol Record Number (if appropriate) UH Reviewer to comment on the First and Referred/Deferred assessment below.
+UH Moderator to comment on the First and Referred/Deferred assessment below.
 If there is more than one mode of assessment, please include your comments below for each mode of assessment.
 A guideline for reviewing coursework and exams is included at the end of this form.

 First Assessment Comments:

 Referred/Deferred Assessment Comments:

 Please tick appropriate box below:

 Accepted without changes

 Accepted with minor changes to be made before distribution to students.
-Final version to be lodged with the University
+Final version to be lodged with the University.

 Accepted with minor changes to be made but reviewed by the University again before distribution to students.

 Not accepted.
-Substantial changes must be made and resubmitted to the University
+Substantial changes must be made and resubmitted to the University.

+· · · · · · · · · · · · · · · · · · ·

-Name (Internal Moderator): Date completed Telephone Number:
+Name (UH Moderator): Date completed:

-External Examiner Comments:
+Email:

+Section 3 - For the EE to complete

+Social Control Let to Complete

 External Examiner to comment on the First and Referred/Deferred assessment below.
-If there is more than one mode of assessment, please include your comments below for each mode of assessment.
+If there is more than one mode of assessment, plea ase

+include your comments below for each mode of assessment.

 First Assessment Comments:

 Referred Assessment Comments:

+Diagon tiek annuanyieta hay helevy

 Please tick appropriate box below:

 Accepted without changes

 Accepted with minor changes to be made before distribution to students.
-Final version to be lodged with the University
+Final version to be lodged with the University.

 Accepted with minor changes to be made but reviewed by the University again before distribution to students.

 Not accepted.
-Substantial changes must be made and resubmitted to the University
+Substantial changes must be made and resubmitted to the University.

-Name (External Examiner):
+Name (External Examiner): Date completed:

-Date:

-\\Telephone Number:
+Email:

+Section 4 - For the College Reviewer, UH Moderator and EE to complete the relevant sections

-Guidelines for Reviewers Module Guide, Coursework, Practical Assessment
+Guidelines for reviewing documents

+MODULE GUIDE College Reviewer UH UH Moderator External Examiner

-Yes No Comments
+Yes No Comments Yes No Comments Y es N No Comments

-MODULE GUIDE

-The Module Guide contains accurate
+The Module Guide contains

+accurate information in

-information in relation to the following:
+relation to the following:

-Module Title/Code/Credits/Level Module
+Module Title/ Code/ Credits/

+Level Module Leader &

-Leader & Teaching Team Module Aims &
+Teaching Team, Module Aims

-Intended Learning Outcomes
+& Intended Learning

+Outcomes

 The Module Guide provides:

-Module Introduction/Timetable/Attendance
+Module Introduction/ Timetable/

-Requirements
+Attendance Requirements/

-Assessment Details/ Graduate Attributes
+Assessment Details/ Graduate

+Attributes Extenuating Circumstances

-Extenuating Circumstances/ StudyNet Use/
+/ StudyNet Use/ Referencing

-Referencing Conventions/Student Support/
+Conventions/ Student Support/

 Module Evaluation

-The Module Guide provides an up to date
+The Module Guide provides an up

-Reading List and Indicative Reading by
+to date reading list and includes

-session?
+indicative reading by session?

-COURSEWORK/ PRACTICAL

-ASSESSMENT

-Is the front assessment attached with the

-relevant learning outcomes?

-Are the first and refer/defer assessment tasks

-included?

-Does the assessment relate to the module

-Intended Learning Outcomes stated in the DMD?

-Are the tasks unambiguous and clearly

-expressed?
-Please comment as appropriate on

-grammar, syntax and spelling

-Is the assessment appropriate to the level of the

-module?

-Is the breakdown of marks for each task set

-accurate and appropriate?

-Is the guidance provided to students

-sufficient and appropriate?

-Do the total marks for the tasks add up to 100? (if

-applicable)

-Has the assessment been modified since the last

-assessment period (if applicable)?